ruby/www.ruby-lang.org/en/news/_posts/2018-12-06-ruby-2-6-0-rc1-released.md

 We are pleased to announce the release of Ruby 2.6.0-rc1.

-Ruby 2.6.0-rc1 is the third preview toward Ruby 2.6.0.
+Ruby 2.6.0-rc1 is the first release candidate of Ruby 2.6.0.
-This rc1 is released to test new features before coming Release Candidate.
+It introduces some new features and performance improvements, for example:

 ## JIT